Dr Loumidis has helped

 Some people have ongoing difficulties in their lives which cannot be

-resolved, who become disorganized when confronted with stressful
+resolved, who become disorganised when confronted with stressful

 situations, or may have a personality style which makes it very